TDKorn/insta-tweet/docs/source/README.md

 [//]: # (![image]&#40;https://user-images.githubusercontent.com/96394652/180762389-3b697c8d-d9ba-48bb-9646-7d7ab1912cb0.png&#41;)

-With InstaTweet, you can rest easy knowing that, although nobody will click the link, they'll at least see what you posted.
+With `InstaTweet`, you can rest easy knowing that, although nobody will click the link, they'll at least see what you posted.

 <br>